 The Fire Weather Point Forecast Matrix (PFW) is a site specific tabular forecast for predetermined locations in the forecast area, generally for RAWS and ECONet locations.
 It is intended for decision support related to pre-suppression and other planning or resource management activities at or near a specific point.
-The PFW is only updated twice daily and may not reflect the latest NWS forecast update.
+The PFW is updated at least twice daily with the issuance of the FWF but many offices issue with intermediate forecast updates.
+Check the product issuance time for latency.